Beyond the fourth dimension

 In seven dimensions, the semi-regular 321 polytope has a symmetry related to the E7 group, using the Wythoff construction we can build 126 other uniform polytopes from this symmetry.

-Finally, in eight dimensions, the semi-regular 421 polytope (see Figs. 42a and b, and Diagram III below) has a symmetry related to the E8 group, we can use the Wythoff construction to build 254 other uniform polytopes with this symmetry.
+Finally, in eight dimensions, the semi-regular 421 polytope (see Figs. 9.1 and 9.2, and Diagram III below) has a symmetry related to the E8 group, we can use the Wythoff construction to build 254 other uniform polytopes with this symmetry.
 The largest of these, the Omni-truncated 421 polytope, has 696,729,600 vertices, the number of symmetries of this group.

 That's it!
 The family ends, because its next member (still in eight dimensions!) is the infinite 521 honeycomb.
 Its vertex polytope is the E8 polytope and its vertex arrangement is the E8 lattice; this provides the most compact sphere packing in 8 dimensions.
 In 8-dimensional space, each hypersphere can "kiss" 240 other hyperspheres (note that 240 is the number of vertices of the 421 polytope).
 Thus, the E6, E7 and E8 are also exceptional objects.